shdutta16/AnalysisChain/README.md

-# AnalysisChain
+# Analysis Chain
-Full analysis chain starting from microAOD production (from miniAOD) to limit plots
+Full analysis chain starting from microAOD production (from miniAOD) to limit plots.

 The miniAOD datasets are centrally produced.
 They have different parameters associated with them.
 Currently, I can remember the following terms that I don't fully understand.
 Campaign name(?), Eras(?), MetaConditions(?), ReReco(?), UL (ultra legacy)(?), EOY(end of year)(?), Global Tag.
 When ID value is upgraded only the cut value is changed in case of cut-based and weight file in case of MVA ID.
 MVAestimatorV2(?)
+The different

 V2 IDs are absent, only V1 IDs are present.
 PostRecoTools were recommended to created V2 IDs for the microAOD.
 Scales and smearings (?).